Walkman100/YTVL/README.md

 Future releases/ideas
 ====
-Currently I am working on getting the advanced options (shown under `Flags that don't seem to do anything` [here](http://walkman100.github.io/Walkman/youtube-video-stuff.htm)) to work, they have all been added to the interface, but currently don't do anything.
-That will be the focus of `v1.3`.

-`v1.4` will have a box/text that automatically loads and tells the title of the video ID entered, and a button to generate the embedded video HTML or BB code.
+`v1.4` will have a box/text that automatically loads and tells the title of the video ID entered, and a button to generate the embedded video HTML or BB code which will be copied to the clipboard.
+A context menu for when you right-click on any of the `outputs` buttons that allows you to generate the URL and copy it will also be in this release.

 `v1.5` will probably have buttons to open the download pages for FullRip.net; MP3, Video or Video(alternative); KeepVid e.t.c.